RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 so the robot moves in the direction of steepest descent of the potential field.
 </div>

+The resulting movement, which behaves like a ball rolling down a contoured surface, is illustrated in the animation below:
 ![Potential Fields]({{ '/assets/images/sampling_based_planning/potential.gif' | relative_url }})

 This worked well for simple, open environments.
 However, in a maze, the robot could easily get stuck in a dead-end (a "local minimum") without ever reaching the goal.
 It was a step forward in creating dynamic motion, but it wasn't a reliable planner.